-Formation Acquisition
+2. Formation Acquisition

 Once commissioning is finished, operators will transition into the formation acquisition phase of the mission.
 In this phase, the main goal is not only to put the spacecraft into the Standby mode formation configuration but also to verify the performance of subsystems that depend on the spacecraft being in formation.
 The order of steps in this phase, as seen in Fig 10, is important as the XLINK subsystem needs to be performance tested first since this will enable the testing that follows on the GNC and fault management systems.
-The final step after the formation is acquired must be to enable autonomy so that the spacecraft can take corrective action in the event of a fault, since the relative dynamics occur faster than a ground response is possible.
-The duration of this phase must be kept short since the spacecraft will be in standby formation without an autonomous way to escape until autonomy is enabled by the mission operators at the end of the phase.
+The final step, after the critical subsystems are tested, must be to enable autonomy as this will allow the spacecraft to take corrective action in the event of a fault.
+The duration of this phase must be kept short since the spacecraft will be in close formation without an autonomous way to escape until autonomy is enabled by the mission operators at the end of the phase.